Ila-bura/C-est-la-V/README.md

 </details>

 - The favicons were generated on Favicon.io.
-- The social media icons were sourced from UXWing.
+- The recipe card icons and the social media icons were sourced from UXWing.
 - The recipe images were all sourced from Pexels.
 Their authors have been mentioned in the Credits section.

 ## Features